Minimum Sizes

 45mm*

-If you are a commercially licensed vessel please visit the Marine Management Organisation (MMO) website for additional minimum landing sizes.
+If you are a commercially licensed vessel, please visit the MMO website for additional minimum landing sizes.